jotego/jtcps/README.md

--Fuel hoses in Carrier Airwing appear on top of the airplane -12MHz games may run slightly slower than the original
+-Fuel hoses in Carrier Airwing appear on top of the airplane -12MHz games may run slightly slower than the original -QSound hiss

 Please report issues (here)[https://github.com/jotego/jtbin/issues].

+## QSound Hiss

+The DSP16A clock enable must be an exact multiple of 30MHz.
+Otherwise the sampling period will not be constant, generating jitter.
+The effect of jitter is very obvious in the DAC used on MiST because when all sound goes silent an ugly transient occurs.
+That effect was not noticeable in MiSTer, which uses a different DAC.

+Even with the right clock enable, there is still hiss occasionally in MiST(er).
+Using the FPGA logic analyzer I could check that the period was indeed constant but hiss was present.

+# QSound

+QSound requires its own firmware rom to work.
+In MAME this is called qsound.zip.
+QSound sampling frequency is 3746 ticks of the input clock, when the clock enable applied is 2/3.
+For a 90MHz input clock, this will result in the correct internal 30MHz and in a sampling frequency of 90MHz/3746=24,025.6Hz

 # PAL Dumps
 PAL dumps cam be obtained from MAME rom sets directly.
 Use the tool jedutil in order to extract the equations from them.
 The device is usually a gal16v8.
 For instance: